Elm seed bug identification - invasive pest in Idaho homes

 Pro Tip

-Elm seed bug control is included in our quarterly service plans.
-For $49 to start and $119/quarter, you get comprehensive protection against elm seed bugs and all other common Idaho pests.
+Elm seed bug control is included in quarterly service plans alongside protection against all other common Idaho pests.

 Transparent Pricing